sassoftware/sas-studio-custom-steps/VA - Extract Report Metadata/README.md

-# Extract VA Report Metadata
+# VA - Extract Report Metadata

 ## Description

-This custom step extracts matadata information from a SAS Visual Analytics report.
+This custom step extracts certain metadata information from a SAS Visual Analytics report.
 The mentioned metadata starts with the CAS librar(y)(ies) and follows the CAS table(s), the CAS table columns, the report columns, the calculated columns and the use of the report/calculated columns in the different report objects.

 ## SAS Viya Support